-- Melt the remaining 1 Tbsp ghee and use a pastry brush to brush over the surface of the salmon pieces.
+- Melt the remaining 1 Tbsp ghee and use a pastry brush to brush over the surface of the salmon pieces (no need to melt if using avocado oil).
 Sprinkle the fish with additional sea salt and black pepper, then with the remaining 1 Tbsp chopped rosemary.

 - Place in 375 degree oven for about 15 minutes, or until salmon is flaky and opaque in the center.